gift-surg/NiftyMIC/README.md

 --dir-output output-dir \
 --suffix-mask _mask`

-The obtained motion-correction transformations can be stored for further processing, e.g. for `reconstructVolumeFromSlices.py` to solve the SRR problem for a variety of different solvers.
+The obtained motion-correction transformations can be stored for further processing, e.g. by using `reconstructVolumeFromSlices.py` to solve the SRR problem for a variety of different regularization and data loss function types.

 ## SRR Methods for Motion Corrected (or Static) Data

-The SRR problem can be solved for a variety of different solvers for ..1. motion corrected data and,
-..2. static data
+Afer performed motion correction (or having static data in the first place),
+2. different solvers and regularizers can be used to solve the SRR problem for comparison, and
+1. parameter studies can be performed to find optimal reconstruction parameters.

 ### SRR from Motion Corrected (or Static) Slice Acquisitions
 Solve the SRR problem for motion corrected data: